Lu3kyy/puppy-rest/README.md

 (fixed!)

 ###### Photo Page
-- I would not consider this page responsive
+- I would not consider this page responsive                                 (done)
-- Images have too much border and space between them
+- Images have too much border and space between them                   (sized correctly)
-- At this level definitely lessen the amount of columns the are arranged in
+- At this level definitely lessen the amount of columns the are arranged in (fixed)
-- Footer overlaps with images
+- Footer overlaps with images                                               (fixed)